 Pediatric Care

-As a double board-certified pediatrician and mother, Megan Dillman, MD, thoroughly enjoys guiding families as they grow.
-That’s why she and her team provide complete pediatric and newborn care at MD² in Lakeville, Minnesota.
-Dr. Dillman and the team help families make the right health care decisions for their little ones during their first stages of life.
-To learn more about newborn care, call MD² or schedule an appointment online today.
+As a double board-certified pediatrician and mother, Dr. Megan Dillman, thoroughly enjoys guiding families as they grow.
+That’s why she and her team provide complete pediatric and newborn care at Dillman Clinic and Lab in Lakeville, Minnesota.
+Dr. Megan Dillman and the team help families make the right health care decisions for their little ones during their first stages of life.
+To learn more about newborn care, call Dillman Clinic and Lab or schedule an appointment online today.

 Pediatric Care Q & A

 Whether you’re a new or veteran parent, caring for a newborn can feel overwhelming.
-To help guide you through the early days, weeks, and months, Dr. Dillman and the team offer comprehensive newborn care at MD².
+To help guide you through the early days, weeks, and months, Dr. Megan Dillman and the team offer comprehensive newborn care at Dillman Clinic and Lab.

 Newborn care includes a variety of tips and recommendations to minimize stress while you keep your baby healthy and safe.

-At MD², Dr. Dillman and the team can help you adjust to your new baby by providing:
+At Dillman Clinic and Lab, Dr. Megan Dillman and the team can help you adjust to your new baby by providing:

 • Breastfeeding guidance